relaybox/core/README.md

 - `auth`

-Handles auth token and API key verification via the [RelayBox Auth Service](https://github.com/relaybox/auth).
+Handles auth token and API key verification via the [Auth Service](https://github.com/relaybox/auth).
 Works in conjunction with the "session" module to verify and control access to the system.

 - `events`